josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 # 🪖 What Training Is For

-**First created:** 2026-09-07 | **Last updated:** 2026-09-07
+**First created:** 2026-09-07 | **Last updated:** 2026-09-20
 *Why collective training is not an optional activity around military capability.
-It is one of the processes by which military capability is created, tested, retained, corrected and regenerated.*
+It is one of the processes by which military capability is created, integrated, tested, retained, corrected, transmitted and regenerated.*

 ---